A0L0XIIV/Eclipse-Epsilon-Astah-GSN-Driver/README.md

 * Only works with Astah GSN models
 * Use Astah GSN XMI export tool to get XMI version of the models
 * Only works with `XMI` files, not `AGML` files
-* This Epsilon EMC integration driver is a heavily modified version of [Epsilon PlainXML Driver](https://www.eclipse.org/epsilon/doc/articles/plain-xml/).
+* This Epsilon EMC integration driver is a heavily modified version of [Epsilon Plain-XML Driver](https://www.eclipse.org/epsilon/doc/articles/plain-xml/).

 ## How to Run
 * Install the latest interim version of Epsilon or clone its Eclipse Epsilon Git repo and import all projects under /plugins to your Eclipse workspace